 You quite simply could be eating too much which is causing some uncomfortable bloating.
 Whether it’s too much of ‘something’ i.e eating a particular food in excess, chewing gums, beverages, volume food or calories - your stomach is a basket which catches what you feed it and bloating can be a result of overspill.

 Lack of calories and appropriate macronutrients can also cause bloating and discomfort and ongoing metabolic issues which can affect gut health.

-Due to the intrinsic mind-gut connection it can be said that your mood, stress levels and state of wellbeing can affect your gut health and visa versa.
-Supported by the long held belief and number of studies that the gut plays a major role in happiness, distress in either the central nervous system or enteric nervous system, they appear to adversely affect the other.
+Due to the intrinsic mind-gut connection, it can be said that your mood, stress levels and state of wellbeing can affect your gut health and visa versa.
+Supported by the long-held belief and number of studies that the gut plays a major role in happiness, distress in either the central nervous system or enteric nervous system, they appear to adversely affect each other.

 Some common medications can cause bloating, constipation and hardening of your stool.

 You have a medical condition